 Permission not to isolate is only for the period of work or travelling to and from work; at all other times the person must isolate during the required period.

-required to isolate until they have received a first negative test result
+- isolate until they have received a day 0 negative test result before starting work

 The following conditions must first be met to apply for permission: